torbiak/creeperkeeper/README.md

 ## Description

+An example workflow:

-Use Creeper Keeper to download Vines and generate subtitles.
+Use the get command to download Vines.
 URLs for single Vines or a user's posts or likes are supported.
 Vines, metadata, and subtitle files are named for the Vine's short ID.

     # Produces <UUID>.mp4... <UUID>.json... miel.m3u
     crkr get https://vine.co/u/973499529959968768 miel.m3u
-    # Produces <UUID>.srt...
-    crkr subtitles miel.m3u

-The subformat option for the get command specifies a Go text template to use for generating subtitles.
+Generate subtitles.
+The subformat option for the subtitles command specifies a Go text template to use for generating subtitles.
 Available fields are `Title`, `Uploader`, `Venue`, and `Created` (which is a `time.Time`).
 See the docs for the [text/template](https://golang.org/pkg/text/template/) and [time](https://golang.org/pkg/time/) packages for details.

 A verbose example: